Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Variants.md

 ### Cat Sound Variants

 Cat sound variants define custom sounds for cats.
-Sounds are split into `adultSounds` (required) and `babySounds` ( optional - falls back to `adultSounds` when absent).
+Sounds are split into `adultSounds` and `babySounds`, both required by the game.
+When `babySounds` is left unset, Kore writes `adultSounds` in its place.

 ```kotlin
 catSoundVariant("funny") {